department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/health-content.md

 ---
-layout: default
+layout: content-style-guide
+permalink: /content-style-guide/health-content
 title: Health content
+intro-text: "Health content should be accurate, accessible, and actionable to help Veterans make decisions about their health and health care benefits.
+In VA health content, we avoid overly clinical language and write in a person-to-person, empathetic, and conversational voice."
+sub-pages:
+  - sub-page: Destigmatizing language in substance use
 ---

-# Health content

-Health content should be accurate, accessible, and actionable to help Veterans make decisions about their health and health care benefits.
-In VA health content, we avoid overly clinical language and write in a person-to-person, empathetic, and conversational voice.

 ## Use plain language alternatives for medical terms—or explain terms in context